 A graduate of the University of Alabama, Ruth expects to earn her Master’s in Accounting in Summer 2018, putting her at the forefront of accounting knowledge and expertise.

-Mona Rivoire, Assistant Program Specialist
+Mona Rivoire, Administrative Program Specialist

 Mona T. Rivoire joined the Office of Distance Learning in the summer of 2011 as its Administrative Assistant.